fluree/docs.flur.ee/content/db_schema.md

 GraphQL requires additional information to auto-generate a schema that shows relationships, and it forces strict typing.
 Fluree allows any reference attribute to point to any entity, regardless of collection type.
 If you wish to restrict a reference attribute to only a specific type of collection, also include `restrictCollection` in your attribute definition.
 In addition to forcing an attribute to only allow a specific collection type, it also enables GraphQL to auto-generate its schema with the proper relationship.

-## Schema Specs
+## Collection and Attribute Specs

 Both _attribute and _collection specs allow you to specify the contents of an attribute or a collection with a high level of control.
-Specs may simply be true or false, or they can be statements, which resolve to true or false.
-They are evaluated for every entity that is updated within a collection or attribute.
+Both attribute and collection specs are multi-cardinality references to `_fn`, and the `_fn/code` attribute may simply be true or false, or it can be statements, which resolves to true or false.
+Specs are evaluated for every entity that is updated within a collection or attribute.

 Attribute and collection specs are built using [database functions](#database-functions).